davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 ### Summary of depth constraints

-The integration of depth constraints on the xenolith samples from multiple sources gives a broad set of constraints on the depth of origin of the Crystal Knob xenoliths within the mantle lithosphere at the time of their eruption.
+The integration of depth constraints on the xenolith samples from multiple techniques gives a broad boundaries on the depth of origin of the Crystal Knob xenoliths within the mantle lithosphere at the time of their eruption.
 For reasonable slopes of the sub-Salinian geotherm, the range of temperatures in the sample set indicates sourcing over a depth range of 5-10 km within the